matanui159/m84x/README.md

 ## The Runtime
 ### Visuals
 The screen is 16x16 and supports 4 colors out of a palette of 16 (RGBI).
 The video memory starts at address `C0` and takes up 64 bytes.
 Each byte represents a 2x2 block.
-This allows one to program easily using an 8x8 display by just filling up the 2x2 block with all the same color in a single command.
-However, if one wanted to, they could use extra instructions to use the full 16x16 display.
+This allows someone to program easily using an 8x8 display by just filling up the 2x2 block with all the same color in a single command.
+However, if someone wanted to, they could use extra instructions to use the full 16x16 display.

 The first two bits of the byte are the top left pixel of the block, the next two bits are the top right block, the next are the bottom left and the final 2 are the bottom right.
 The colors 0 and 1 are stored in the upper and lower nybble of address `00` respectively, with the colors 2 and 3 in address `01`.
 The supported colors are:
 ```